 In this article, we will show you why this error occurs and how to easily fix the secure connection error in WordPress.

-What Causes Unable to Establish Secure Connection Error in WordPress?
+What Causes the Unable to Establish Secure Connection Error in WordPress?

 WordPress comes with a built-in system to manage updates.
-This system regularly checks for updates and show notifications for you to install plugin / theme updates.
+This system regularly checks for updates and shows notifications for you to install plugin and theme updates.

 This will result in a secure connection error, and you will see an error message like this: